gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 }
 ```

-This vertex shader expects 2 camera matrices - the view and projection matrices.
+This vertex shader expects a single pair of matrices - the view matrix and projection matrix.

 > **_NOTE:_** Take a look at the `VertexOut` definition. `texCoord` and `normal` are marked as `shared`, while `position` is not.
 That's because the position values will change depending on the current Vertex Amplification index.
 Both eyes have a different pair of matrices to transform each vertex with.
 The output vertex for the left eye render target will have different final positions than the output vertex for the right eye.
 > I hope this makes clear why `texCoord` and `normal` are `shared`.
 The values are **not** view or projection dependent.
 Their values will always be uniforms across different render targets, regardless of with which eye are we rendering them.
 For more info check out this [article](https://developer.apple.com/documentation/metal/render_passes/improving_rendering_performance_with_vertex_amplification).